plaid/react-native-plaid-link-sdk/example/README.md

 In order to test Plaid Link using this example app you'll need the following:

-- A [Plaid Account](https://dashboard.plaid.com/signup) to get a API keys.
+- A [Plaid Account](https://dashboard.plaid.com/signup) to get API keys.
-- A [Link Token](https://plaid.com/docs/api/tokens/#linktokencreate) you can quickly fetch one using your API keys and our [Postman collection](https://github.com/plaid/plaid-postman).
+- A [Link Token](https://plaid.com/docs/api/tokens/#linktokencreate) - you can quickly fetch one using your API keys and our [Postman collection](https://github.com/plaid/plaid-postman).

 ## Running the example app